fboender/jerrybuild/docs/user_guide.md

 # Tools

-To easy the creation of build scripts, Jerrybuild provides some tools out-of-the-box.
+To ease the creation of build scripts, Jerrybuild provides some tools out-of-the-box.
 These are automatically places in the PATH when the command is run.